Reviews You Can Rely On

 User Friendliness

 Though the Foodi offers a well-designed control panel, the accouterments required for its various extra functions often get in the way to a somewhat ridiculous degree.
-This design resulted in an average user-friendliness score compared to other models in our review of the best pressure cookers.
+This design resulted in an average user-friendliness score compared to other models in our review of pressure cookers.

 First the good: the Foodi offers one of the clearest and most concise control panels of all the cookers we've tested.
 Simple arrow buttons adjust temperature and time, and there are dedicated buttons for selecting each of its functions.
 Most models needlessly complicate the control panel by having multiple settings for chicken, beef, soup, etc., which can be helpful but for many recipes are superfluous.
 The Foodi cuts out all these settings, resulting in a much more streamlined control panel.